LizTip/PhishGuardMob/README.md

 # PhishGuard AI - Mobile Front-end

 A modern Android application built with **Kotlin** and **Jetpack Compose** for phishing detection.
-This app serves as the mobile interface for the PhishGuard AI system, communicating with a Python FastAPI backend to analyze URLs for potential phishing threats.
+This app serves as the mobile interface for the PhishGuard AI system, communicating with a Python FastAPI backend to analyse URLs for potential phishing threats.

 ## 🚀 Key Features